 Visiting our neighbours again – this time it was Grotta Gualtiero Savi's turn

 A mere year and a half ago, we had to set our sights for warmer places due to unexpected weather – to the slopes of the valley Glinščica on the Italian border.
-Back then, we were keen on caves, which had been stuck at the top of must see destinations for ages.
-Due to organisational complications, we crossed off Grotta Martina first, even though it was the third in line, while we added the label ‘urgent, ASAP’ to Gualtiero Savi.
-The closest we have been to it was during last year’s second meeting of caving photographers, but we were too busy with guided tours of the Slovenian caves.
-Well, of course we did not forget about it and so the time came which was deemed the most appropriate for a visit of this kind.
-This time, everything went as planned and on Saturday, we were already sipping coffee with out Italian buddies in Bazovica.
+Back then, we were keen on caves, which had been stuck at the top of must-see destinations for ages.
+Due to organizational complications, we crossed off Grotta Martina first, even though it was the third in line, while we added the label 'urgent, ASAP' to Gualtiero Savi.
+The closest we have been to it was during last year's second meeting of caving photographers, but we were too busy with guided tours of the Slovenian caves.
+Well, of course, we did not forget about it and so the time came which was deemed the most appropriate for a visit of this kind.
+This time, everything went as planned and on Saturday, we were already sipping coffee without Italian buddies in Bazovica.

 Grotta Gualitero Savi has two entrances and is, with over three kilometers of passages, one of the longest caves of this region.
 Of course, the major specialty of the cave is the rich decoration, which basically begins only a few meters after the entrance.
 We were able to discover it after the first surprise, at the passage of chandeliers (Candelabri), where attention to movement is especially advisable.
 This is due to the fact that there are meter long soda straws hanging off of the wall, while the floor is covered with slim and incredibly sensitive limestone formations.